We provide services to help families thrive

 - A wide variety of resources for quitting

 - Presentations to middle and high school students at community meetings

-The TPC Coordinator is also embedded in several community coalitions that include organizations who provide services to vulnerable populations throughout the valley.
+The TPC Coordinator is also embedded in several community coalitions that include organizations that provide services to vulnerable populations throughout the valley.

-The Coordinator currently chairs Thrive Mat-Su, a substance abuse prevention coalition, and Breathe Free Mat-Su, a coalition of public health advocates for clean air and tobacco-free environments.
+The Coordinator currently chairs Breathe Free Mat-Su, a coalition of public health advocates for clean air and tobacco-free environments.

 The TPC Coordinator is also the president of the Mat-Su Agency Partnership, an integrated community of health, education, public safety, and social service organizations providing services and resources to the Mat-Su Valley.

 Additionally, TPC participates in Homeless Connect, an annual Borough wide count in time census.
 This year, TPC will serve as one of the quad chairs for this event, scheduled to be held in January.
 AFS continues as a liaison and point of contact for the community regarding information and resources related to tobacco prevention and cessation.

 The Thanksgiving Basket program ensures local families are provided the items needed to have a happy and healthy Thanksgiving holiday.